msheiny/updog/README.md

 * `git` - dependency outside of pip
 * `shell`
 * `pexpect`
-* `nose` - for testing
+* `nose` - for running tests

 Eventually there will be two ways to install:

 ### Via PyPI ###
 I recommend to do this via root.
-Otherwise if you are in a virtualenv, files will get copied to your virtualenv
+If you utilize a virtualenv, files will get copied to your virtualenv directory:
-directory:

 ```bash
     sudo pip install updog